 The theme for this year’s competition is ‘the future of landscape’.
 With the dawn of the new decade, the Landscape Institute is asking the next generation of landscape talent to question:

 - How will the landscape profession’s priorities change over the next ten years?

 - What will influence and modify our practice?

 - What global issues and challenges will both the built and natural environment need to mitigate in the near future?

 - What developing skillset will practitioners need to meet public demand?

 As part of their submission for the Student Travel Award, candidates may wish to examine digital placemaking, the future travel of inclusive design, or perhaps radical and innovative global responses to the climate crisis in a country or region of their choice.

 The Landscape Institute recently declared a Climate and Biodiversity Emergency.
 As a result of this, as part of the judging criteria for this year’s awards, we’ll be awarding extra marks for a commitment to sustainable travel.

-As a continuation of our 2019 competition, the LI has also reintroduced the UK category once again to encourage domestic travel.
+As a continuation of the 2019 competition, the LI has also reintroduced the UK category once again to encourage domestic travel.
 In a bid to be more inclusive, the UK award is no longer limited to students enrolled on LI-accredited courses; rather, any student on a relevant landscape, built or natural environment course can enter.